Niitch/gherkin-wrapper/docs/Test_generation.md

 [Gherkin wrapper - Documentation](./README.md) / Test generation

-# How tests are built
+# How tests are made

 Gherkin wrapper is a runtime wrapper that doesn't rely on code generation.